-The 1990 - 2020 inventory estimates were as made in previous submissions, using the combined GHG and ammonia emission model for UK agriculture.
+The 1990 - 2021 inventory estimates were as made in previous submissions, using the combined GHG and NH3 emission model for UK agriculture.
 This model uses the same underlying approach as in the previously used national-scale NARSES model (Webb and Misselbrook, 2004), but incorporates a much higher level of spatial (10 km grid cells), temporal (monthly) and sectoral (greater disaggregation of dairy, beef, sheep, grassland and cropping sectors) resolution for the bottom-up calculations.
-As part of the model development and improvement, revisions were made to some parameters in the N-flow calculations compared with the NARSES model to ensure consistency between the estimates of ammonia and greenhouse gas emissions.
-Further details of the model and parameterisation are given in the UK Informative Inventory Report and National Inventory Report for the 2022 submission.
+As part of the model development and improvement, revisions were made to some parameters in the N-flow calculations compared with the NARSES model to ensure consistency between the estimates of NH3 and GHG emissions.
+Further details of the model and parameterisation are given in the UK Informative Inventory Report and National Inventory Report for the 2023 submission.

-Key areas of revision in the 2020 inventory were:
+Key areas of revision in the 2021 inventory were: